 Heart “failure” means the heart is not pumping effectively enough to meet the body’s needs for oxygen-rich blood.
-Often, a person with heart failure may have a buildup of fluid in the tissues, called edema.
-Heart failure edema is called congestive heart failure (CHF).
 It can occur gradually or suddenly, and there are more than 200 possible causes.
 Some mild forms of heart failure may be reversible, and people may live for many years after diagnosis.
 Our treatment is aimed at helping people with heart failure live a full life.

 There are two main types of heart failure: systolic and diastolic.
 If you have systolic heart failure, the heart does not squeeze strong enough to pump oxygen-rich blood throughout your body.
 If you have diastolic heart failure, your heart squeezes normally, but the main pumping chamber is stiff and cannot relax properly.
 This means less blood can get into the heart and blood pressure increases in the lungs.